seth586/guides/FreeNAS/wallets/rtl.md

 ## Ride The Lightning (RTL) over Tor for Android

+This guide will help you remotely access RTL over Tor.
+This will work on any platform that supports Tor authenticated hidden service connections, the below example is for Android.

 Tor has numerous benefits over VPN and HTTPS for serving RTL to remote connections:
 * Securely, anonymously and remotely connect to your home server anywhere you are.
 * Connections are encrypted end to end.